 Simplify Chess Calculations: Think Clearly Under Pressure

 To simplify chess calculations, you need filters, not more depth.
 Positions with 30 to 40 legal moves explode into hundreds of lines after only two or three plies.
 Strong players do not brute-force this tree, they filter it fast.
 You will learn to start with the right candidates, manage working-memory limits, and avoid classic traps.
+The mental-board skills behind disciplined calculation live in our chess visualization training hub.

 The underlying principle comes from William Chase and Herbert Simon's 1973 research on chess perception.
 Masters do not calculate more moves than club players.
 They calculate the right moves, because their chunk library surfaces serious candidates faster.
-Our pillar guide on chess memory techniques unpacks how that chunk library is built.

 The mental challenge of calculation